SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Consult squad members where necessary regarding music and programme construction

-• Make amendments to the programmes as required due to rule changes and updated information
+• Make amendments to the programmes as required due to rule changes and updated information from British Ice Skating and ISU

 Committee

-In addition, sometimes sub-committees are set up to assist with marketing, fundraising and other
+The Academy has a Committee that arranges ice time, training sessions, fundraising and promotion.
+In addition, sometimes sub-committees are set up to assist with marketing, fundraising and other projects.

-All positions on the Committee run for two years after which time, the Committee member can apply for
+All positions on the Committee run for two years after which time, the Committee member can apply for re-election if they wish.
+Each position is nominated and seconded, and a vote takes place at the Annual General Meeting, together with identifying co-opted roles and sub-committee members.

-Details of current committee members can be found here:
+Details of current committee members can be found here

 Chaperones